jdrsn/slate/source/includes/_files.md

 --------- | ----------- |  -----------
-app | The name of the app to be used. | true array | The name of the array to be used. | true
+app | The name of the app to be used. | true array | The name of the array to be used. | true id | The id of the object to be created. | false